nlesc-nano/ceiba/README.rst

 insilico-server
 ###############

-🧬🧪  Most of the scientific simulations are usually performed in supercomputer or high tech facilities.
-Usually the data is kept on those facilities stored in a raw format, 🗝  in contraction with the `scientific FAIR principles for data <https://www.go-fair.org/fair-principles/>`_.

 This web service provides an interface to store and retrieve data from a database, without the manual intervention of the researcher.
 See `documentation <https://insilico-server.readthedocs.io/en/latest/>`_.